-Disable Custom Profiles (If Any)
+Disable Custom Profiles

-If you have created custom profiles and password complexity checks in your existing database, then you need to disable these before performing the installation.
+If you have created custom profiles and password complexity checks in your existing database, then you must disable these before performing the installation.
 You can reenable these after the installation is complete.
 Use the following steps to achieve this: